ibmtjbot/tjbot/recipes/conversation/README.md

 # Conversation
 > Chat with TJBot!

-This recipe uses the [Watson Assistant](https://www.ibm.com/watson/services/conversation/) and [Watson Text to Speech](https://www.ibm.com/watson/services/text-to-speech/) services to turn TJ into a chatting robot.
+This recipe uses the [Watson Assistant](https://www.ibm.com/watson/services/conversation/), [Watson Speech to Text](https://www.ibm.com/watson/services/speech-to-text/), and [Watson Text to Speech](https://www.ibm.com/watson/services/text-to-speech/) services to turn TJ into a chatting robot.

 ## Hardware
 This recipe requires a TJBot with a microphone and a speaker.